-Employ policies to manage the units under his/her control in compliance with the provisions of this chapter and applicable state laws.
+Employ policies to manage the units under his/her control in compliance with the provisions of this article and applicable state laws.

-Pay or ensure payment of all real estate taxes, sewer rates, water rates, and trash collection fees to insure that such vital utilities are provided.
+Pay or ensure payment of all real estate taxes, sewer rates, water rates, and trash collection fees to ensure that such vital utilities are provided.

 Provide trash and recyclable collection and disposal services and instruct tenants of the method of trash and recyclable collection (e.g., curbside or dumpster) and, if applicable, the day of week of trash and recyclable pickup.

-Provide each tenant with a disclosure statement containing the requirements of this chapter, including the provisions relating to disruptive conduct.
-Providing of a copy of this chapter to each tenant will satisfy this requirement.
+Provide each tenant with a disclosure statement containing the requirements of this article, including the provisions relating to disruptive conduct.
+Providing of a copy of this article to each tenant will satisfy this requirement.

-Provide, upon request of the Code Enforcement Officer, a written rental agreement for each unit which shall include the names of all permitted occupants and their relationship to each other.
+Provide, upon request of the City or Code Enforcement Officer, a written rental agreement for each unit which shall include the names of all permitted occupants and their relationship to each other.